ang-zeyu/infisearch/docs/src/getting_started.md

   - An accompanying WebAssembly binary
 - A stylesheet: `search-ui-basic/light/dark.css`

-The same files are also in the release packages [here](https://github.com/ang-zeyu/infisearch/releases), inside `search.morsels.zip`.
+The same files are also in the release packages [here](https://github.com/ang-zeyu/infisearch/releases), inside `search.infi.zip`.

 ### UI Initialisation